Hey everyone, and welcome to PT Pioneer.

 This is your ultimate destination when it comes to news, information, and resources on cracking the fitness industry,

-It’s really quick and easy, but it will help you understand which certification will best suit your career goals.
+It’s quick and easy, but it will help you understand which certification best suits your career goals.

-Now for a brief intro to this article, as today, we’ll be talking about the strength and conditioning coach salary and potential income.
+Now for a brief intro to this article, we’ll be talking about the strength and conditioning coach’s salary and potential income today.

-In order to get to the heart of it, I’ll be focusing on:
+To get to the heart of it, I’ll be focusing on the following: